Team Classification Overview

 B Classification - This division is for teams who are looking for good competition but not at the highest level within USSSA.
 Reserved for teams who have progressed beyond our C level of play.
 Teams in B generally play a limited to moderate travel schedule

-C Classification - This division is reserved for teams looking to play competitively and some limited travel ball and often an introduction to tournament play.
+C Classification - This division is reserved for teams looking to play competitively with limited travel ball experience and is often an introduction to tournament play.
 Teams cannot self-register C. They must register B and contact their respective State Director and request to be moved to this classification.
+Please note that requests for reclassification will only be discussed with the head coach of the team.

 Team Classification Disclaimer